 If the cement is unsound then it shows large volume changes with respect to temperature after setting and hardening of the cement.
 Unsoundness of cement may be due to the excessive operation of the magnesia or sulfates.

 1.6.
 Specific Gravity of Cement

-Specific gravity is defined as the ratio of the density of a particular substance to the density of reference or standard substance at a fixed temperature.
+Specific gravity is defined as the ratio of the density of a particular substance to the density of a reference or standard substance at a fixed temperature.

-Specific gravity of cement is an important physical property which will help us to understand whether the material will sink or float in the water.
+Specific gravity of cement is an important physical property that will help us to understand whether the material will sink or float in the water.
 It basically shows how much the substance is heavier than water or standard substance.

 The specific gravity value for Portland cement is 3.15.

 1.7.
 Heat of Hydration of the Cement